darkhelmet/verboselogging/posts/how-do-i-rdoc.md

 ---
 author: Daniel Huckstep
 title: How Do I RDoc?
-Documentating Ruby
+Documenting Ruby
 category: programming
 description: How you can improve the Ruby Standard Library documentation.
 published: true